 Office Downsizing Trends & Cost Implications

-- Vacancy Rates Are Rising: The demand for office space has dropped significantly.
+The demand for office space has dropped significantly.
 In 2023, the U.S. office vacancy rate reached 18.9%—the highest in decades.
-(CBRE)
+(CBRE) - Wasted Office Space:

-- Wasted Office Space: A Microsoft study found that employees use their assigned office desks just 30% of the time, leading many companies to question whether traditional office leases are worth the cost.
+A Microsoft study found that employees use their assigned office desks just 30% of the time, leading many companies to question whether traditional office leases are worth the cost. - Hybrid Work Reduces Overhead:

-- Hybrid Work Reduces Overhead: Companies shifting to a hybrid work model save millions by downsizing offices, implementing hot-desking, and converting spaces into collaboration hubs rather than fixed workstations.
+Companies shifting to a hybrid work model save millions by downsizing offices, implementing hot-desking, and converting spaces into collaboration hubs rather than fixed workstations.

 Example: Companies Reassessing Real Estate Investments